Updated March 2026

 Is Yubo Safe?

 Yubo is among the more safety-conscious platforms reviewed in this index.
 The mandatory age verification is a real structural protection.
 The human Safety Specialist system for live streams means violations are addressed faster and more consistently than platforms that rely purely on AI or user reports.
-The separate under-18 and over-18 communities – which existed in earlier iterations of the platform and have since evolved into a strictly 18+ model – were a genuine attempt to address the grooming risks that plagued the app in its early years.

 Does Yubo Still Work in 2026?